meowgoober/chickenclient/README.md

 # ChickenClient

-ChickenClient is a lightweight, interactive terminal-based irc client written in c# that brings modern messaging features directly into your console.
+ChickenClient is a lightweight, interactive terminal-based irc client written in c# that brings modern IRC messaging features directly into your console.

 ---